 Is it time for common eDiscovery repositories?

-With the appropriate management controls and security, instead of shipping terabytes of data around affecting response times or even data fidelity, law firms could connect to a common legal repository and (at least) perform a first pass search and culling of the eDiscovery data sets, and when ready, download the data in a legally defensible manner to their system for further processing.
+In 2018, following highly publicized incidents involving law firms and sensitive client data, the ABA issued Formal Opinion 483 that included the following warning: “the data security threat is so high that law enforcement officials regularly divide business entities into two categories: those that have been hacked and those that will be."
+Given concerns about security, data fidelity, timelines, and costs, maybe it’s time for law firms to consider common eDiscovery repositories.
+With the appropriate management and security controls, instead of shipping terabytes of data around (affecting response times, data fidelity, security and chain of custody), law firms could connect to a common legal repository and (at least) perform a first pass search and culling of the eDiscovery data sets, and when ready, download the data in a legally defensible manner to their system for further processing and eventual production.

 Trust but verify

 Obviously, for this kind of centralized legal data repository to be successful, trust of the system, measurable cost savings, and verifiable security are all necessities.
-The key is to include a management software layer that insures all data is stored and managed at the highest security levels, all workspaces and work product is encrypted and protected, basic eDiscovery functions such as on-demand indexing and search are available, and disaster recovery procedures such as geographic replication are standard.
+The key is to include a management software layer that ensures all data is stored and managed at the highest security levels, all access and processing is audited, all workspaces and work product is encrypted and protected, basic eDiscovery functions such as on-demand indexing and search are available, and disaster recovery procedures such as geographic replication are standard.

-It would seem that trusted service providers and law firms with the correct cloud infrastructure and eDiscovery management layer software could act as trusted eDiscovery clearinghouses that could speed data transfers, ensure chain of custody, and reduce eDiscovery costs – much like the Federal Reserve does for checks etc.
+It would seem that trusted service providers and law firms with the correct cloud infrastructure and eDiscovery management software could act as trusted industry eDiscovery clearinghouses that would speed data transfers, ensure chain of custody, and reduce eDiscovery costs – much like the Federal Reserve does for checks etc.

-For more information on cloud-based eDiscovery repositories and case management software, contact Archive360 at: http://www.archive360.com/contact-us/
+For more information on cloud-based eDiscovery repositories and case management, contact Archive360 at: http://www.archive360.com/contact-us/